series:

 digital fine art

 When I turned 30, I was working on Wall Street.
 A hippie kid like me.
 Yep.
-I got a job developing educational materials for financial advisers to get people like me (English and Art majors) to feel comfortable trading and to get them interested in the whole world.
-Also, I got picked to research all the new fangled wireless technology like Bluetooth and Cellular networks.
-Windows 2000 was the big thing and Sprint was king.
-Everyone who was anyone had a PALM VII and/or maybe the color Palm III.
+I got a job developing educational materials for financial advisers to get people like me (English and Art majors) to feel comfortable trading and interested in the financial world.

 I knew I would never be a “real” artist, so I decided to try my hand at digital fine art (DFA).
 I got a CD-ROM of Photoshop for some crazy amount of money and I started creating a lot of work.
 First I just altered photographs, but then I got creative.
-I was a little lost and depressed at the time.
-So a lot of the work I created was a little dark.
+I was a little lost and depressed at the time, so a lot of the work I created was a little dark.
 But there are some portraits in here I think are very pretty.

 This is some work from between 2000-2005.